 Recipe: Vodka cream sauce! »

 I have a version of this same recipe completely from scratch here.
-However, as I was explaining to my friend Britney, now that I am no longer depressed, lonely, and not sleeping, I don’t want or need to spend three hours making a sauce (because that’s what depressed people do?).
-So I give you, vegan vodka cream sauce for the busy, tired, and socially active person on the go!
+However, it has come to my recent attention, and real-life situation, that not everyone has time to make a three-hour sauce.
+So I give you, vegan vodka cream sauce for the busy, working, and socially active person on the go!

 1/2 cup vodka